CP1401/Practicals/prac_01/README.md

 ### Algorithm with Repetition

-**Write an algorithm** to instruct a teenager how to clean their room.
-They have lots of things on the floor, and need to pick them up until there are no more things on the floor.

-Note: we are not trying to write code here, so just include simple instructions like you might say to a person or robotic assistant.
-This algorithm should have included the **repetition** (or iteration or loop) control structure.
+Now, let's write an algorithm using the **repetition** (or iteration or loop) control structure.
 We will learn more about that later, but for now, you can consider using words like `while` and `repeat`.
 Here's a simple example for eating food: